 Stop Paying Ridiculous Pay-Per-Click Rates on Google Bing and Facebook

-Honestly, when it comes to paid traffic ad campaigns, the cost of bidding for keywords on the search engines and of course Facebook Ads seems super expensive.
+Honestly, when it comes to paid traffic ad campaigns, the cost of bidding for keywords on search engines and, of course, Facebook Ads seems super expensive.

 The key reason for this is you have big commerce entities throwing up huge budgets who can afford to outbid small businesses with small budgets and affiliate marketers who have fallen behind in the competition.

 Pay-per-click keyword ad costs are ridiculous.
 But who has the time, with so many bills to pay, to wait for SEO to kick in?
-Google algorithm requirement shave too many variables thus getting to page one is never a guarantee even if you whitehat the hell out of your SEO efforts.
+Google algorithm requirements shave too many variables; thus, getting to page one is never a guarantee, even if you whitehat the hell out of your SEO efforts.

 Facebook Ads Take Too Much Testing and Experimenting and Are Not Cost Effective